Educators are using Tackk in a wide variety of ways in the classroom. From daily announcements to

 Tapp Roulette

 gets to return the computer cart?
 Use Tapp Roullette.
 Each students puts their finger on the screen and then you click 'Pick a Finger.'
 Tapp Roullette randomly chooses one of the fingers.
 You can have up to 11 fingers on an iPad and 5 fingers on the iPhone/iPod.
+Common Sense Media - This resource provides ratings and reviews on apps, games, books, websites and more geared toward children ages 2-17.
+They also provide media and technology resources for educators, including a whole curriculum for digital literacy and citizenship.

 All the resources on this site are FREE!